 Appropriately, one of the most important appearances for this rarely-seen brooch came in 2004, when the Queen wore the brooch in Paris during a state visit celebrating the hundredth anniversary of the Entente Cordiale.

-The Queen doesn’t wear this one often, but it did make a significant appearance in 2012, when she wore it for the Diamond Jubilee Pageant staged in her honor in Windsor.
-I’m a big fan of this brooch, and I’d love to see it out and about more often!
+Queen Elizabeth II did not wear this jewel particularly often, but it did make another significant appearance in 2012, when she wore it for the Diamond Jubilee Pageant staged in her honor in Windsor.

 Leave a Reply